Selvam-DG/Python/Notes/Regular_Expression.md

 #### RegEx Functions
 - findall
   - returns a list containing all matches
-- search
+- search:
-  - Returns a Match object if there is a Match anywhere in the string
+  - Returns a Match object of the first occurrence if there is a Match anywhere in the string
+- match:
+  -  Returns a Match object of the beginning match if there is a Match in the string or return None
 -  split
   - Returns a list where the string has been split at each match
 - sub
   - Replaces one or many matches with a string